-The streets of Thailand are full of antique Buddha heads and stunning original artwork.
-It spills out of storefronts, is lined up in marketplaces and can be found for the equivalent of pennies all over the country.
+The streets of Thailand are full of antique Buddha heads, newly-cast statues, painted canvases, and tiny tokens all featuring a depiction of the Buddha.
+They spill out of storefronts, are lined up in marketplaces and can be found for the equivalent of pennies all over the country.

-Applications for this license must be sent to the Department of Fine Arts (0 2628 5032) and must include a photocopy of your passport and two front-view photos of the object.
-The department quotes 3-5 days for the process to be completed, but for those of you familiar with ‘Thai Time’, I would allow at least a week.
+- To get documentation from the Department of Fine Arts, your application must include a photocopy of your passport and two front-view photos of the object.
+The department quotes 3-5 days for the process to be completed, but I would allow at least a week.

 If you decide to risk it and get caught with a Buddha at the airport, you will lose it and most likely getting slapped with a hefty fine.